 Wilderness Survival Training

 First, you need to study the art and science of Wilderness Survival.
 You need to develop the basic survival skills that you wish to teach in the future.
-In addition, you need to learn related skills beyond these basic skills.
+Also, you need to learn related skills beyond these basic skills.
 You must have a good understanding of Modern Wilderness Survival, Bushcraft, and Primitive Technology Training.
-Even if you plan to teach only in one of these areas, a good grasp of these interrelated skills can be extremely useful.
+Even if you plan to teach only in one of these areas, a good grasp of these interrelated hybrid skills can be extremely useful.

 During your training, you should study with multiple instructors and at various institutions.
 Different perspectives are both enlightening and educational.
 Working with just one instructor or school no matter how skilled limits your knowledge and experience.